Using Docker Container

 ../_images/wsl-integration.png

-1. Install usbipd in Powershell command prompt:
+1. Install usbipd in the PowerShell command prompt.

 winget install usbipd